shirleyah/myRepo/README.md

 # myRepo
-This is a test repository
+This is a test repository where you can find information about my project.